Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Access to Services

-Among teen women age 15-17, 31% receive contraceptive services [17].
-The proportion of teens receiving services has been stable, but the source has changed: While nearly half (47%) used publicly funded clinics in 2002, only about one in four used clinics in 2011-2015 [17].
-Instead, teens are increasing relying on private physicians, reflecting either an increase in private insurance coverage or a greater willingness to use private insurance [17].
+Among teen women age 15-17, 31% receive contraceptive services [15].
+The proportion of teens receiving services has been stable, but the source has changed: While two out of five teens seeking contraceptive services used publicly funded clinics in the period 2006-2010, only about one in four used clinics in 2015-2019 [15].
+Instead, teens are increasing relying on private physicians, reflecting either an increase in private insurance coverage or a greater willingness to use private insurance [15].

 Risky Behaviors